wilcoxen-courses/e255-seaborn1/README.md

 1. Now repeat the steps used to construct the two-panel figure above but using dataframe `trim` instead of `res`.
 If all goes well you should see two much nicer histograms.

-1. Save the figure as `"nameplate_cost.png"`.
+1. Save the figure as `"res_nameplate_cost.png"`.

-1. Now we'll use Seaborn to do some comparisons of projects with different values of the `"third_party"` variable.
+1. Now we'll use seaborn to do some comparisons of projects with different values of the `"third_party"` variable.
 Use `var` to loop over a list consisting of the column names `"nameplate"` and `"total_cost"`.
 Within the loop do the following:

     1. Create a new figure by setting `fig, ax1` equal to the result of calling `plt.subplots()`.
 Please note: use the same statement for the rest of the semester whenever the instructions say to *create a new single-panel figure* and don't say explicitly how to do it.
 When doing so, include the `dpi=300` argument if the script doesn't set the default resolution using `plt.rcParams`.